 Most fish are adapted to live in an environment with a temperature of 24 – 26⁰C and this is considered the “standard” temperature in aquaristics.
-Some species prefer cooler waters, e.g. cardinalfish, Notropis chrosomus (18 – 22⁰C), others, e.g. discus or loaches, prefer warmer waters (26 – 30⁰C).
-Fish can adapt to some extent to temperatures different from those prevailing for decades in their natural environment, but this usually affects their behaviour, feeding patterns and life expectancy.
+Some species prefer cooler waters, e.g. cardinalfish, Notropis chrosomus (18 – 22⁰C).
+Others, e.g. discus or loaches, prefer warmer waters (26 – 30⁰C).
+Fish can adapt to some extent to temperatures different from those prevailing for decades in their natural environment.
+But unfortunately this usually affects their behaviour, feeding patterns and life expectancy.

 The story of one axolotl

 A few years ago, a lady came into my shop.
 She noticed the axolotls in the aquarium and listened with fascination about their evolution and body structure.
 After a few days and completing the aquarium, she returned to purchase a new pet.
 Axolotls have external gills and live in relatively cool oxygen-rich waters where they do not need gill covers to move oxygenated water through their respiratory system.
 The problem occurred in the summer when the water temperature rose due to hot weather.
 Lowering the aquarium water temperature was necessary.

 What did our creative client do?
 She purchased a large wine cooler that her friend, an appliance repair technician, customized to operate at a constant 18⁰C and installed LED lighting.
 From that moment on, the tank, although smaller, but two-level (there was a small sump connected to the aquarium at the bottom), was placed in a lighted cooler.
 Weird?
 Unusual?
 And on top of that… expensive?
 Maybe, but it worked.
 In summer, the axolotl called Franek looks at his owner through a double pane window.